Anjalikumariyes/Ola-Data-Analyst-Project/README.md

 The goal is to understand trends, customer behavior, and operational patterns, such as peak hours, ride distribution, and customer demographics.
 ## Dataset Used
-The data for this project
+The dataset for this project
 - <a href = "https://github.com/Anjalikumariyes/Ola-Data-Analyst-Project/blob/main/Ola-data-file.xlsx"> Dataset</a>
 ## Business Questions To Answer
 ## For SOL